Meet

 of hard knocks.
 Right from the start, however, he demonstrated take-charge

 ability and ingenuity.
-He had an opportunity to pick up a small lot for next to
+He had an opportunity to pick up a small lot for next

 nothing, land next to a swamp and woods that covered many acres.
 It must not